Want to catch the 2024 Perseid meteor shower? Here’s your best shot.

-For the past few days, if you headed outside after sunset and you happened to look up at the sky on a clear night, you might have been able to witness the annual production of the Perseids.
-If you didn’t, don’t fret, there’s still plenty of time.
-The Perseids are expected to reach their peak August 11 through the 13, with the best viewing on August 12, between midnight and before the sun rises.
+For the past couple days, if you headed outside after sunset and happened to look up at the sky on a clear night, you might have been able to witness the annual production of the Perseids.
+If you didn’t, don’t fret, there’s still plenty of time and the show just started.
+The Perseids are expected to reach their peak on the night of August 11.
 And here at Popular Science we’re answering all the questions you might have about the upcoming display.
 Let’s dive right in.

 The Perseid meteor shower happens every summer for about a month.
-In 2023, the Perseids will run from about July 14 to September 1, are expected to reach their peak August 11 through the 13.
+In 2024, the Perseids will run from mid-July to the end of August, and are expected to reach their peak on the night of August 11 through the morning of August 12.
 The best viewing expected between midnight and before the sun rises each night.
 Per usual, the best viewing times are before dawn.
+According to NASA, this year’s show will be “slightly impacted by a 53% waxing Moon.”
+But the good news is that the moon will set before the peak of the celestial show gets underway.

 Where can I see the Perseids?

-According to EarthSky, the moon will be about 10 percent illuminated during this year’s peak.
+According to EarthSky, the moon will be a 1st quarter and 50% illuminated.
 Perseids rise to a peak gradually and then fall pretty quickly.
 They also tend to strengthen in numbers as the night turns into the early hours of the morning.

 This meteor shower is also often best seen before dawn and these meteors are often colorful.
 With a dark sky with no moon, up to 90 meteors per hour are possibly visible.
 This year, the light from the waning crescent moon will not interfere with Perseids.